svivian/sv-filtable-js/README.md

 Filtable supports text inputs, select dropdowns, and checkboxes.
 Text inputs can be either `<input type="text">` or `<input type="search">` (the latter helpfully adds an X to clear the input).

+For text inputs, the search value is taken from whatever is typed in the box, and a fuzzy search is used (i.e. 'a' matches all rows containing the letter a somewhere).
+For the others, the value is taken from the `value` attribute of the selected option or checkbox, and an exact match is used.

+### `data-filter-col`

 For all inputs, the `data-filter-col` attribute can be used to specify which column(s) to filter.
 Columns are zero-indexed, i.e. the first column is `0` and the fourth is `3`.
 Multiple columns can be specified by delimiting with commas e.g. `0,1` to match either of the first two columns.
 If the attribute is omitted, all columns are searched.

-For text inputs, the search value is taken from whatever is typed in the box, and a fuzzy search is used (i.e. 'a' matches all rows containing the letter a somewhere).
-For the others, the value is taken from the `value` attribute of the selected option or checkbox, and an exact match is used.
+### `data-filter-type`

 Table cells may also specify the `data-filter-value` attribute, which is used to override the cell's text value when filtering.
 This is useful when cells contain non-textual content such as images.
 For example if our table contained a tick or cross depending on some attribute, we can set the attribute to Y or N accordingly, and use a checkbox with a value of Y: